mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 The previous Gobuster scan identified several paths within crAPI.

 A discovered path may itself contain additional resources that are not visible when only enumerating the application root.

+> ⚠️ **Stay within scope:**
+> When adding discovered paths to the target URL, keep the target host as `127.0.0.1`.
+> Only enumerate paths belonging to the local crAPI lab.
+Do not substitute external domains or IP addresses.

 🧪 Perform the following:

 - Review the paths discovered in step 3.